 Now, with these duplicate items, no matter which means were used to obtain them, you can become frustrated by iTunes sometimes playing the same song twice in succession or it appearing two to three times in automatically generated playlists.

-We’ve previously covered how to use various third-party programs to remove duplicates in iTunes, but I’ll show you here how to easily remove them directly in iTunes without any additional software.
+Here we will show you how to easily remove them directly in iTunes without any additional software.

 Show Duplicates in iTunes